sagrimstad/IDATA2304_project_g02/protocol.md

 5. Control panels then sends (if needed) commands or instructions to the server to change the state of the actuator(s).
 6. Then steps 3-5 will loop for as long as needed/wanted.

+The sensor nodes will actively report the information.
+The clients/control-panels subscribe to the information.
+This would make the information flow a publish-subscribe pattern.
+Changes made by one component are communicated via a central component, the server.

 Data send:
 - temperature
 - humidity